Indooroopilly, Queensland: History

 The name Indooroopilly has been the subject of debate, but is most likely a corruption of either the local Aboriginal word nyindurupilli, meaning 'gully of the leeches' or yindurupilly meaning 'gully of running water'.

 The traditional owners of the Indooroopilly area are the Aboriginal Jagera and Turrbal groups.
 Both groups had related languages and are classified as belonging to the Yaggera language group.

-The area was first settled by Europeans in the 1860s and agriculture and dairying were common in the early years.

-The parish was named in the late 1850s, and the first house was built in 1861 by Mr H C Rawnsley.
+The parish was named in the late 1850s, and a house was built in 1861 by Mr H C Rawnsley called Witton Manor.

 Toowong Mixed State School opened in 1870.
 In 1879 it was renamed Indooroopilly State School.
 In 1888 it was renamed Indooroopilly Pocket State School.
 In 1905 it was renamed Ironside State School, which is now in the suburb of St Lucia (and is not the current Indooroopilly State School).

 The ground for the Indooroopilly Primitive Methodist Church (in the part of Indooroopilly now known as Chapel Hill) was officially broken in a ceremony on Monday 10 November 1873.
 The church opened on Sunday 28 March 1875.

 The arrival of rail in 1875 and completion of the Albert rail bridge across the Brisbane River to open the Ipswich rail line the following year spurred the urban development of Indooroopilly around the Indooroopilly railway station.

-On 3 June 1878 auctioneer John Cameron offered 54 suburban allotments in the Henderson Estate which was bounded by Lambert Road to the north, Clarence Road to the west and the Brisbane River to the south.
+On 3 June 1878, auctioneer John Cameron offered 54 suburban allotments in the Henderson Estate which was bounded by Lambert Road to the north, Clarence Road to the west and the Brisbane River to the south.
 The lots were mostly 32 sqperch except for the riverside lots which were larger.
 The sale was not completely successful as a further auction of the same estate was held on 6 December 1879 and again on 27 July 1880.

 Indooroopilly State School opened on 7 July 1889 (this is the school still in Indooroopilly today).

 The 1893 Brisbane flood destroyed the original Albert Bridge, and its replacement was opened in 1895.On 7 August 1909, auctioneer G.H.
 Blocksidge offered 60 suburban allotments, all 16 sqperch, in the Waverley Estate, which was bounded by Stanley Street to the west, Waverley Road to the north and Adelaide Street (now Woolley Street) and Nelson Street to the east.